 This brief presents findings from the 2020 KFF Women’s Health Survey on women’s use of health care services, costs, and experiences accessing health care.

 - view as list

-This report examines how countries are responding to and implementing the women, girls, and gender equality principle of the U.S. Global Health Initiative (GHI).
-This principle, one of seven core principles of the GHI, aims to sharpen the focus on women…
+This document summarizes the discussion of a roundtable that took place at the Foundation in November 2010 examining the women, girls and gender equality principle of the U.S. Global Health Initiative (GHI).
+This principle, the first of seven core principles of the GHI, aims to sharpen the focus on women…